-If you used this method for configuring, you can skip to the the Section called Login as a real user.
+If you used this method for configuring, you can skip to the next section.
 As an alternative to using plc-config-tty, you may also use a text editor, but this requires some understanding on how the configuration files are used within myplc.
 The default configuration is stored in a file named /etc/planetlab/default_config.xml, that is designed to remain intact.
 You may store your local changes in any file located in the configs/ sub-directory, that are loaded on top of the defaults.
 Finally the file /etc/planetlab/plc_config.xml is loaded, and the resulting configuration is stored in the latter file, that is used as a reference.